 So, how can you keep from having a car payment in the first place?
 Here are a few ways you can help avoid this.

 Have an open conversation with your parents and discuss how you are going to get a car eventually.

 They may be willing to pay for half of it if you save the rest.
 You may even have to set a strict budget for how much you want to spend and save that much.
 Don’t forget to add in sales tax, registration, and tags.
 Look in the newspaper and online for cars that are for sale from a private owner.

 You can usually find all kinds of vehicles at all sorts of different price points.
 The gentleman I bought my first two cars from had a used car dealership, but also kept a few cars on his property to sell as well.
 If your parents buy a new car and offer you their old one (paid off of course), take it.
 Sure, it may not be your dream car.
 Most first cars never are.

 However, you will only have to worry about repairs, gas, and registration every year.
 Buy a “bare bones” car and then save for a better car.
 If you can, do some research on what the payment was on your older car when it was new and try and save that much money a month towards a new car.
 If you have paid your car off, keep saving that payment for 3-4 years and then buy a better car.

 For example, say your car payment is $250. $250 x 12=$3,000.
 If you save $3,000 for four years, you will have $12,000 to put towards your next car.
 It still may not be your dream car, but it will be a far cry from the “bare bones” car that you’re driving now.

 If You Have to Go to a Dealership

 There are several things you need to keep in mind when you go car shopping at a dealership.
 Know how much you want to spend on a car in total.

 Stand your ground and don’t feel pressured into anything you are not comfortable with.
 Understand everything in your buyer’s contract before you sign.

 If you buy a used car (which is a much better option) and they try to talk you into an extended warranty, don’t do it.
 We fell for this with my husband’s first car, and when he had to have about $1500 done in repairs, it hardly covered anything.
 Only look at vehicles within your budget, this will deter shiny object syndrome and keep you from falling for a car you can’t afford.

-If you are a young teen without any credit, your parents should be prepared to sign for your car loan.
+If you are a young adult without any credit, your parents should be prepared to sign for your car loan.
 This is an excellent discussion to have before you go to the dealership as to whether or not they are willing to do this.
 There are a lot of things to think about and consider when it comes to cars and car payments, but it doesn’t have to be brain numbing and dull.

 Shopping for a car is a fun experience so enjoy yourself and have fun when you go out on test drives.
 It’s always exciting driving a vehicle that’s a few steps above what you already own.
 Still, by keeping these tips in mind, you are bound to find the perfect car for your budget.

 Carrie Lowrance is a writer and author.
 Her work has been featured on Huffington Post, The Penny Hoarder, Crosswalk, and Same Journey.
 She is also the author of two children’s books, Don’t Eat Your Boogers (You’ll Turn Green) and Brock’s Bad Temper (And The Time Machine).
 You can find out more about Carrie and her writing at carrielowrance.com